|

 Brackett Luchs, and Phelan use pencil, ink, charcoal, and

 black-and-white photographs to evoke solemnity.
+As if to

 insist upon the paradigmatic energy of Cass Corridor art, three